ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

    likelihood of future incompatible changes to be significant.

 This document is a draft and all content is at the **Alpha** quality level.
-The relocation codes in `Relocation`_ are especially expected to change.
+The relocation codes in `Relocation`_ in particular are expected to change.

 Change history
 ^^^^^^^^^^^^^^